The Consumers Guide to Internet Speed

 Satellite internet has high latency because the signal must travel to a satellite orbiting the earth and back in order to reach the ISP’s server.
 This distance is much farther and takes more time than land-based internet connections.
 Traveling from the satellite to Earth takes more time, leading to higher latency.

 Keep the strengths and weaknesses of the different types of internet in mind when you choose which service to order.
 Some types of internet may serve your particular needs better than others.
 For example, someone on a tight budget may want to avoid fiber, while someone in a remote area should focus on satellite providers.

 Another thing to consider is which ISPs offer service fast enough to handle the internet activities you enjoy the most.
 To know that, you’ll need to find the answer to the next question in this guide.

 Figuring out how much speed you need can be a difficult task, but we’ve made things simple with a helpful tool.
 Just click the button below to access our How Much Speed Do You Need? tool.
 It will ask you a few questions about your household and how you use the internet and then recommend an appropriate speed for you.

 Different households can have drastically different internet needs.
-A single person who’s almost never home and only uses the internet to access social media won’t need much internet speed, but a family of five streaming Netflix in every room will need a lot of speed.
+A single person who uses the internet only to access social media won’t need as much internet speed as a family of five streaming Netflix in every room.

 To this point, this article has focused on the connection between the internet and your home or business.
 This section focuses on your home network.